philzook58/philzook58.github.io/_notes/Languages/datalog.md

 ## Tabling
 See
  - prolog#tabling

 Tabling in prolog leads to something very similar in power to the memoizing datalog.
 However, you still have unification and logic variables, so it is not clear it is truly equivalent.

+Datalog only works on ground terms.

+Semi-naive evaluation is like informing the consumers that a new answer is available.

+Datalog puts more at compile time than tabling does (naively?).

+"Query Answer Transformation"

 ## Descriptive Complexity and Least Fixed Point Logic